jostylr/event-when/eventwhen.md

     calls.
 This library is designed to address those needs.

     Most event libraries suggest making objects (such as a button) into emitters; this is to promote separation of concerns, a good goal.
-This library is designed to allow you to attach the object to the event/handler/emit.
+But we want to coordinate events from multiple sources.
+So to do this, event-when is designed to allow you to attach the object to the event/handler/emit.
 It also allows you to listen for events before the corresponding object exists.
 This is more like having listeners on a form element responding to button clicks in the form.